sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/resources-notice-boards.md

 - Typing **Test** will display Notice Boards with names such as *test-board-1* and *TEST-board-2*.
 - Typing **\*Test** will display Notice Boards with names such as *test-board-1* and *my-TEST-board-2*

-## Display
+## Notice Board Panel

 Display is focused on *Notice Boards*, related *Notices* and Orders.

-The [Daily Plan - Dependencies](/operating-daily-plan-dependencies) view is focused on display of *Notice Boards*, *Notices* and Orders related to a specific Daily Plan date.
+The [Daily Plan - Dependencies](/daily-plan-dependencies) view is focused on display of *Notice Boards*, *Notices* and Orders related to a specific Daily Plan date.

 ### Display of Notice Boards